andysturrock/Cloud-Run-Function-Example/README.md

 The value of the TERRAFORM_SERVICE_ACCOUNT variable should be the Terraform service account which is described in [./terraform/README.md](./terraform/README.md).

 ## Build and deploy
-Log into the GCloud CLI using:
+Log into the GCloud CLI and set up your Application Default Credentials using:
 ```shell
 gcloud auth login
 ```